MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-05-Build-data-pipeline.md

         Confirmed,
         Deaths,
         Recovered
-    FROM live.raw_covid_data;
+    FROM covid_bronze;
     ```
+    This code creates or refreshes a **materialized view** named `covid_silver` that transforms and filters data from the `covid_bronze` streaming table by:

+    - ✅ Converting the `Last_Update` string into a proper `Report_Date` using the `MM/dd/yyyy` format.
+    - ✅ Selecting key columns (`Country_Region`, `Confirmed`, `Deaths`, `Recovered`) for downstream analysis.
+    - ✅ Enforcing a **data quality constraint** to ensure `Country_Region` is not null—if violated during updates, the operation fails.
+    - 📝 Adding a comment to describe the view's purpose: formatted and filtered COVID-19 data for analysis.

+    This setup helps ensure clean, structured data is available for analytics or reporting.

+1. Select the **Run file** button and observe the output.

-1. In a third new code cell, enter the following code that will create an enriched data view for further analysis once the pipeline is successfully executed.
+1. In the same editor, enter the following code (below the previous code).

     ```sql
-    CREATE OR REFRESH MATERIALIZED VIEW aggregated_covid_data
+    CREATE OR REFRESH MATERIALIZED VIEW covid_gold
     COMMENT "Aggregated daily data for the US with total counts."
     AS
     SELECT